-By law, an Identification, Placement and Review Meeting must take place every 12 months, however, the parent/guardian(s) can consent to dispense with the annual IPRC review.
-School personnel must conduct the review if they do not receive written consent from the parent/guardian(s) to dispense with the review.
-The parent/guardian has the option of re-convening the IPRC within 15 days of an IPRC if further clarification or discussion is required.
+By law, an Identification, Placement and Review Meeting must take place every 12 months, however, the parent/guardians can consent to dispense with the annual IPRC review.
+School personnel must conduct the review if they do not receive written consent from the parent/guardians to dispense with the review.
+The parent/guardians has the option of re-convening the IPRC within 15 days of an IPRC if further clarification or discussion is required.

-The school or the parent/guardian/guardian can request a review after a program for a student has been in place for three (3) months.
-In the case of a review after 3 months, the parent/guardian shall request, in writing to the principal, that a review be convened.
+The school or the parent/guardians can request a review after a program for a student has been in place for three (3) months.
+In the case of a review after 3 months, the parent/guardians shall request, in writing to the principal, that a review be convened.
 The IPRC Committee shall conduct the review within fifteen (15) days.

-The school must give the parent/guardian/guardian 10 days notice that an interim IPRC will be held in the event that the school wishes to request an IPRC review after three months.
+The school must give the parent/guardians 10 days notice that an interim IPRC will be held in the event that the school wishes to request an IPRC review after three months.